cocokaleel/gpu-raytracer/personal-gpu-raytracer/README.md

 In this project, I am writing a GPU raytracer, written with OpenGL (in GLSL).
 I use a fullscreen quad (2 triangles that cover the full screen) that
 I pass as a VAO into a vertex shader, which only passes the info immediately into a fragment shader for each uv coordinate pair representing a pixel in the screen.
-For each uv coordinate, I "shoot" a ray from the digital camera position through this coordinate point and trace it (as of right now) through the list of object primitives defined by their multivariable representations (not polygonal meshse) to find intersections.
+For each uv coordinate, I "shoot" a ray from the digital camera position through this coordinate point and trace it (as of right now) through the list of object primitives (currently only spheres) defined by their multivariable representations (not polygonal meshse) to find intersections.
 I then use Phong lighting and shadows to determine the color of that pixel, and trace the reflected ray to iterate this process 3 times (GLSL doesn't support recursion).
 Thus, I am tracing all pixels.
 Also, lighting doesn't include an exception for a point-light existing in the middle of the scene.

-After this geometry rendering process, I have implemented 3 filtering functions: luma grayscale (per pixel) ("Per Pixel Filter"), inverse (per pixel) ("Extra Credit 1"), and a 5-wide box blur ("Kernel-Based Filter").
+After this geometry rendering process, I have implemented 3 filtering functions: luma grayscale (per pixel), inverse (per pixel), and a 5-wide box blur.
 Instead of the geometry and Phong rendering going directly to the screen, they are rendered to a framebuffer that stores depth and stencil information in a renderbuffer and color in a texture.
 After the phong lighting, I pass the texture through the filter shaders onto a fullscreen quad, which then is rendered to the screen (default framebuffer).